uic-library/Databases-Intro/_episodes/02-ERmodel.md

 ![rdbms_9](../fig/rdbms_image_9.PNG)

-Constraints:
+**Constraints**:
-* Overlap – Can one single entity be present in more than one subclass?
+* **Overlap** – Can one single entity be present in more than one subclass?
 A single employee cannot be part of both Hourly_Employee & Contract_Employee.
 But if an entity set has Contract_Employee & Senior_Employee as its subclass then an employee can be present in both subclasses.
-Can be represented as Contract_Employee OVERLAP Senior_Employee
+Can be represented as Contract_Employee **OVERLAP** Senior_Employee

-* Covering – Does all the entity of subclass cover all the entities of a parent (or) super class.
+* **Covering** – Does all the entity of subclass cover all the entities of a parent (or) super class.
 All the entities of Employee parent class may not belong to subclass Hourly_Employee but all entities of Employee parent class may belong to the combined entities set of Hourly_Employee & Contract_Employee.
-This can be represented as Hourly_Employee AND Contract_Employee COVER Employee.
+This can be represented as Hourly_Employee AND Contract_Employee **COVER** Employee.

 ## AGGREGATION